stormpath/express-stormpath/docs/setup.rst

 =====

-This section walks you through the basic setup for Express-Stormpath, by the end of this page you'll have setup login and registration features for your Express application!
+This section walks you through the basic setup for Express-Stormpath, by the end of this page you'll have setup the login and registration features for your Express application!

 Create a Stormpath Account
 --------------------------